thaisdamasseno/spotify-playlist-downloader-with-windows-gui/README.md

 ### Disclaimer:

 - This was done purely as an academic exercise.
+- This my first coding project so code is sloppy en ugly
 - I do not recommend you doing this illegally or against Spotify's terms of service.